Mehrauli killing: Police recover human jaw during searches, seek dentist's help | Law-Order

 ''The police came today.
 They had a picture of the jaw which they recovered during investigation.
 I asked them to get an X-ray from the Mumbai-based doctor who treated the woman, for a root canal treatment or so.
 Without X-ray, it is very difficult to identify,'' he said.

-At the flat, Poonawala allegedly strangled Walkar and sawed her body into 35 pieces which he kept in a 300-litre fridge for almost three weeks before dumping them across the city over several days.
+At their Mehrauli accommodation, Poonawala allegedly strangled Walkar and sawed her body into 35 pieces which he kept in a 300-litre fridge for almost three weeks before dumping them across the city over several days.

 Police had on Sunday found parts of a skull and some bones in a nearby forest area.
 As part of their search operation to recover more remains, a pond in South Delhi's Maidangarhi is also being drained.